 What are the Utah GED testing requirements?

 The GED test offers adults who couldn’t complete their high school education the opportunity to earn an equivalent degree.
 In Utah, test-takers must be 16 years old or older, though 16 or 17-year-olds only qualify if they meet some additional requirements.
-In Utah, GED testers don’t need to be state residents and they are not required to attend a prep course or take a practice test prior to taking the GED exam.
+In Utah, GED testers don’t need to be state residents, and they are not required to attend a prep course or take a practice test prior to taking the GED exam.
+To qualify for the online GED test, however, attaining passing scores on the GED Ready test is a prerequisite.

 What is the GED cost in Utah?

-In Utah, taking the four GED tests costs $120 for the entire exam (or $30 per sub-exam) when taken at one of Utah’s test centers.
-The online proctored GED exam, however, costs $36 per sub-exam, so $144 for the entire GED battery.
-You should also take into account the $28 that the four GED Ready tests cost, totaling your overall cost to $172.
+In Utah, taking the four GED tests costs $144 for the entire exam (or $36 per sub-exam) when taken at one of Utah’s test centers or online.
+When taking the online proctored GED exam, however, you should also take into account the $28 that the four GED Ready tests cost, totaling your overall cost to $172.
 You can take and pay for one subtest at a time.
 Again, registration for the exam is done online at GED.com.
 This is also the place for making payments and scheduling your tests.